netxms/netxms-doc/admin/operating-system-monitoring.rst

 - ACPI.ThermalZones
 - Hardware.NetworkAdapters
-- WMI.Classes(*), argument is WMI namespace (for example root\cimv2).
+- WMI.Classes(*), argument is WMI namespace (for example root\\cimv2).
 List of available namespaces can also be retrieved using agent list WMI.NameSpaces (output will not contain "root\")
 - WMI.NameSpaces
-- WMI.Query(*), arguments are namespace, query, property (for example: WMI.Query(root\cimv2, SELECT * FROM Win32_Process, Caption) - will return all process names)
+- WMI.Query(*), arguments are namespace, query, property (for example: WMI.Query(root\\cimv2, SELECT * FROM Win32_Process, Caption) - will return all process names)

-Below list of supported tables for this subagent:
+Following tables are available for this subagent:

 - Hardware.NetworkAdapters
 - WMI.Query(*), arguments are namespace and query and it will return query output with column for each attribute (for example: WMI.Query(root\cimv2, SELECT * FROM Win32_Process) - all processes in the system)